HeardLibrary/linked-data/commonsbot/README.md

 ## Required fields

 The fields that MUST be present in the source tables are listed below.
-Other fields may be present and will be ignored. *Note: the Vanderbilt Fine Arts Gallery inventory numbers in the example CSV files must be loaded as strings when the table is opened in order to avoid corrupting their values.*
+Other fields may be present and will be ignored. *Note: the Vanderbilt Fine Arts Gallery local identifiers in the example CSV files must be loaded as strings when the table is opened in order to avoid corrupting their values.*

 ### CSV table designated by artwork_items_metadata_file configuration value

-The [example file](https://github.com/HeardLibrary/linked-data/blob/master/commonsbot/works_multiprop.csv) is used to upload data to Wikidata using the [VanderBot script](http://vanderbi.lt/vanderbot).
-So it includes many other fields in addition to the ones listed below.
-The column mapping file required to do the upload is [here](https://github.com/HeardLibrary/linked-data/blob/master/commonsbot/csv-metadata.json).

-`qid` The Wikidata Q ID for the work (MUST include the "Q", not the whole IRI)

-`inception_val` Inception date for the work.
-MAY be in the form YYYY, YYYY-MM, YYYY-MM-DD, or YYYY-MM-DDT00:00:00Z (used for screening and in IIIF manifest only)

-`inventory_number` Locally unique identifier for the work.
-Used as a primary key and as part of URLs

-`label_en` Label used in Wikidata

-`description_en` Description used in Wikidata

-### CSV table designated by artwork_additional_metadata_file configuration value
+This file controls which Wikidata artwork items will be uploaded.
+The number of items depends on the value set in the configuration file for `max_items_to_upload` and whether particular items are uploaded or not depends on whether screening criteria are enabled in the configuration.

 The [example file](https://github.com/HeardLibrary/linked-data/blob/master/commonsbot/artwork_metadata.csv) includes additional fields not used by the script (and they are ignored).

 `qid` The Wikidata Q ID for the work (MUST include the "Q", not the whole IRI)

+`dimension` A value of `3D` indicates a three-dimensional work and a value of `2D` indicates a two-dimensional work

 `status` A string used to describe the copyright status and used for screening whether to upload to Commons.
+If screening by copyright status is disabled, this field will be ignored.
 Empty cell indicates not evaluated (skipped).
-Any of the sting values given in the configuration under `public_domain_categories` will be uploaded.
+Any of the string values given in the configuration under `public_domain_categories`, `reason` will be uploaded.
 If the value is `assessed to be out of copyright` but the date given in the `inception_val` field (above) is after the `copyright_cutoff_date` year given in the configuration file, uploading will be suppressed anyway.
 (Consisered insuffecient evidence that it's out of copyright.)

-`dimension` A value of `3D` indicates a three-dimensional work and a value of `2D` indicates a two-dimensional work
+If writing IIIF data, an additional column for a locally unique identifier must be present.
+This identifier is used to form the last part of the IIIF manifest IRI.
+This column can have any name, but MUST be specified as the value of `local_identifier_column_name` in the configuration file.
+In the example file, the column is called `inventory_number`.

 ### CSV table designated by image_metadata_file configuration value

 The [example file](https://github.com/HeardLibrary/linked-data/blob/master/commonsbot/images.csv) includes a `notes` field that is ignored by the script.
 The image dimensionsions, file size, and photo_inception value were extracted from the image files using [this script](https://github.com/HeardLibrary/linked-data/blob/master/commonsbot/extract_image_metadata.ipynb).

-`inventory_number` Locally unique identifier for the work (foreign key to `inventory_number` in artworks table above)
+`qid` The Wikidata Q ID used as the foreign key to link the images to the work in the artworks table above.

 `rank` String that indicates whether the image should be linked on the Wikidata page by a P18 claim. `primary` indicates that the image should be linked. `secondary` indicates that the image should be uploaded to Commons and linked to the Wikidata work using Structured Data on Commons, but not used as the P18 value.
 All other values (or empty cells) are ignored by the script.
 All works MUST have one image designated as `primary`. `secondary` images are OPTIONAL.
 If an IIIF manifest is generated, the primary image will be the first one shown and the secondary images will follow in the order they appear in the CSV.